andrewilf/and-then-backend/README.md

   - Most recently added prompts
   - Most recently updated prompts (unused in the final application)
   - A random prompt
+  - Personal user infographics such as favourite genre, total followers for owned prompts, owned prompts list, and followed promtps list
   - Top 3 trending prompts
 - A specialised endpoint was also created for browsing the prompt catalog.
   - The search can be refined by: Genre, Status, Rating, and match by string in name